derekburgess/jaws/docs/architecture.md

 outer layers; none belongs in `jaws.domain` or `jaws.ports`.
 The deterministic fakes live beside the contracts because service unit tests need the same lightweight install boundary.

 `jaws.services` contains deterministic use-case coordination over inward ports.
+Ingest assigns capture identity, binds source packet observations to that session, writes bounded batches, and finalizes complete, partial, failed, or cancelled state without owning packet capture privileges.
 Retention planning consumes typed policies and profile summaries, produces a mutation-free dry-run plan, and applies only an unchanged exact plan.
 Evidence transfer consumes typed snapshots, builds checksummed bundles, and imports only into an unchanged compatible empty target.
-The service layer does not import Neo4j, configuration, CLI, filesystem, or reporting code.
+The service layer does not import Neo4j, configuration, CLI, filesystem, packet-capture providers, or reporting code.

 `jaws.storage` is an outer infrastructure package.
 It depends inward on domain and port contracts; its repository adapters accept driver-compatible objects without importing the